barryclark/jekyll-now/_posts/2022-3-31-from-python-to-julia-basic-data-manipulation-and-eda.markdown

   Load data with Python
 </div>

-## Exploratory Data Analysis (EDA)
+# Exploratory Data Analysis (EDA)

 Exploratory analysis allows us to examine the data quality and discover the patterns among the features, which can be extremely useful for feature engineering and training ML models.

-### Basic statistics
+## Basic statistics

 We can start with computing some simple statistics of the features, such as mean, standard deviation.
-Similar to Pandas in Python, Julia’s DataFrame package provides a `describe` function for this purpose.
+Similar to Pandas in Python, Julia’s DataFrame package provides a <code class="inline">describe</code> function for this purpose.

 <div class="img-div-any-width">
   <img src="/images/2022-3-31/basic_stats_julia.png" />